Diophantine approximations for translation surfaces and planar resonant sets: Introduction

 The length of $\gamma$ on the surface $G\cdot X$ is $|\hol(\gamma,G\cdot X)|$, where $|\cdot|$ denotes the euclidian metric on $\RR^2$.

 A \emph{saddle connection} of $X$ is a segment $\gamma$ of a geodesic for the flat metric connecting two conical singularities $p_i$ and $p_j$ and not containing other conical singularities in its interior.
 The \emph{systole} $\sys(X)$ of $X$ is the length $|\hol(\gamma,X)|$ of the shortest saddle connection $\gamma$ of $X$.
-According to the \emph{Mumford criterion} the compact subsets of a stratum are subsets $\cK_\epsilon$ such that $\sys(X)\geq\epsilon$ for any $X\in\cK_\epsilon$ and for some fixed $\epsilon>0$.
+According to the \emph{Mumford criterion}, for any fixed $\epsilon>0$ the set of those $X\in\cH^{(1)}$ such that $\sys(X)\geq\epsilon$ is a compact subset of the stratum.

 The set of directions on a translation surface $X$ corresponds to the interval $[-\pi/2,\pi/2[$, with the endpoints identified.
 The directions $ \theta\in[-\pi/2,\pi/2[ $ giving rise to positive geodesics whose limit set is contained in $\cK_\epsilon$ are the elements of the set